crabstars/planto/README.md

 ## TODOs
 - allow user to set values for main entity
+- add test and readme for table schema
 - cache columnInfo for tables
 - Support special PKs for MsSql, like multiple PKs
 - Logs